 Until only recently driver education played a key part in the curriculum of many high schools.
 Due to skyrocketing costs, driver’s education no longer plays an important part in many high schools.
 Most high schools only offer the classroom driver’s education phase, but no behind-the-wheel learning phase.
+This is when parent taught driver education training is critical.

 Today, only 25% of all eligible drivers take a certified driver education course, which includes the classroom and the behind-the-wheel phase.